MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 ### VDI

-Use the guidance in [Onboard nonpersistent virtual desktop infrastructure (VDI) devices](configure-endpoints-vdi.md).
+Use the guidance in [Onboard non-persistent virtual desktop infrastructure (VDI) devices](configure-endpoints-vdi.md).
 After completing the steps, you must restart the device for device connectivity to switch over.

 ### [**Windows Server**](#tab/Windowsserver)